 LinkedIn System

 Weekly technical posts published on executive profiles and company page.
-Profile optimization for key personnel: headline, summary, experience framing.
-Company page strategy aligned to target buyer personas.
+Named-expert bylines on every post, because engineer-authored content earns 1.84x the trust of anonymous vendor content.
+[IEEE GlobalSpec] Profile optimization for key personnel: headline, summary, experience framing.
 Engagement monitoring and response management.
 Monthly metrics: reach, profile views, inbound connections.

 Case Studies & White Papers

 Interview-based development with project leads (30-60 minutes per study).
 Before/after/result structure grounded in project specifics.
+Technical buyers consume 3 to 5 pieces of content before engaging a vendor.
+[Demand Gen Report] This builds the library that gets your firm past that threshold.
 PDF and web versions for different distribution channels.
 Photo and diagram integration with confidentiality handling.

 Extraction Pipeline